enbraun/slate/source/includes/_project.md

 ## Delete a project

- Permanently deletes a project.
+ Permanently deletes requested project.
 It cannot be undone.
 By default, this operation will get failed if a project has any booking associated with it.
-To override this behaviour, forcefull delete can be used which will delete all bookings and then ultimately delete the project object.
+To override this, forceful delete can be used which will delete all bookings and then ultimately delete the project object.

 > `DELETE v1/projects/{ID}`